mes-aides/ops/README.md

 Development is done using Vagrant and the Ubuntu version used in production: Ubuntu 14.04 64 bit (trusty).

-The `vagrant up --provider virtualbox` command should give you a fully functioning Mes Aides instance.
+The `vagrant up` command should give you a fully functioning Mes Aides instance.

 Currently, it gives you: